DeSantis launches GOP presidential campaign in Twitter announcement plagued by glitches

 DeSantis joins a field that also includes former U.N.
 Ambassador Nikki Haley, Sen. Tim Scott of South Carolina, former Arkansas Gov. Asa Hutchinson and biotech entrepreneur Vivek Ramaswamy.
 Former Vice President Mike Pence is also considered a likely presidential candidate but has not yet announced a bid.

-The governor has been courting primary voters in key states for much of the year and using an allied super political action committee to build a large political organization that was essentially a campaign in waiting and claims at least $30 million in the bank.

-In choosing Twitter on Wednesday evening, DeSantis tried to take a page out of the playbook that helped turn businessman-TV celebrity Trump into a political star.
+In choosing Twitter on Wednesday evening, DeSantis tried to take a page out of the playbook that helped turn businessman-TV celebrity Trump into a political star, but it didn’t go as planned.

 The online event started off with technical glitches that Musk said were due to “straining” servers because so many people were trying to listen to the audio-only event.
-More than 20 minutes passed beyond the scheduled start time with users getting kicked off, hearing microphone feedback, hold music and other technical problems.
+More than 20 minutes passed beyond the scheduled start time with users getting kicked off, hearing microphone feedback and hold music and dealing with other technical problems.

-The lead strategist for Haley’s super PAC, Mark Harris, was merciless: “Failed soft launch?
+“Failed soft launch?
 Check.
 Failed announcement?
 Double check.
-We look forward to Ron DeSantis’ failed campaign.”
+We look forward to Ron DeSantis’ failed campaign,” said Mark Harris, the lead strategist for Haley’s super PAC.

-“This is a disaster.
-Not surprising,” tweeted senior Trump adviser Chris LaCivita.
+Trump went further: “Wow!
+The DeSanctus TWITTER launch is a DISASTER!
+His whole campaign will be a disaster.
+WATCH!” he wrote on his social media site.

+Still, DeSantis’ campaign said it raised $1 million online in the first hour after the announcement.

 DeSantis, who likely would not have become the Florida governor without Trump’s endorsement, has adopted the former president’s fiery personality, his populist policies and even some of his rhetoric and mannerisms.